Back To TOP

 • This involves identifying specific allergens through testing and then giving your cat small, controlled doses to build tolerance.

-• It’s the only treatment that addresses the root cause of environmental allergies, rather than just symptoms.
+• It is the only treatment that addresses the root cause of environmental allergies, rather than just the symptoms.

 • Fish oil supplements help strengthen the skin barrier and reduce inflammation.
-Sometimes, it is recommended to feed your cat probiotic supplement to relieve vomit and diarrhea casued by environmental allergies.
+It is sometimes recommended to feed your cat a probiotic supplement to relieve vomiting and diarrhea caused by environmental allergies.

-• They’re a supportive measure, not a standalone treatment.
+• They are a supportive measure, not a stand-alone treatment.

 Since skin problems are the most common manifestation of environmental allergies, topical treatments can provide much-needed relief: